 Photovoice, a technique Lacson learned about in graduate school, is a process that encourages individuals to share words and photographs as a way to create positive changes within their communities and to influence decision makers to make changes on a larger scale.

 Romel Lacson, Ph.D. is the founder of TB Photovoice and initial architect of the organization’s vision.
-With over 20 years experience in program evaluation, public health and development, Romel has gained considerable depth of knowledge through working on a variety of health-related topics, including a significant number of community participatory/civil society projects.
-This has included positions in local community based organizations, state health departments and national organizations, such as the U.S. Peace Corps and the Centers for Disease Control and Prevention.
-His perspectives consist of not only program evaluation but his doctoral work in anthropology employs community based participatory research methods to understand the dynamics that surround the diagnosis, treatment, and social context of tuberculosis.
+His perspectives that helped establish TB Photovoice, were informed as the spouse of Claudia Amaya Lacson and his family’s TB experience, as well as his doctoral work in anthropology which employed community based participatory research methods to understand the dynamics that surround the diagnosis, treatment, and social context of tuberculosis.
 Romel has written peer reviewed articles and papers on evaluation of HIV prevention programs and the use of Photovoice with persons affected by TB.
+With over 25 years experience in program evaluation, public health and development, Romel now works for the Centers for Disease Control and Prevention.

-Teresa LeClair Rugg, MPH (Executive Director, Board Secretary), has been in the public health field for over 20 years.
+Teresa LeClair Rugg, MPH (Executive Director), has been in the public health field for over 25 years.
 From 1990-1993, she was a Peace Corps Volunteer in Cameroon, West Africa teaching biology and health.
 This experience shaped her lifelong commitment to serve communities and individuals that have limitless potential but inequitable opportunities.
 Upon returning to the United States, she received her Masters in Public Health from the University of South Carolina, with an emphasis in health education.
 Teresa worked in public health settings in the south, mid-west, and northwest of the United States.
-Since the birth of her children in early 2000, Teresa has been providing health educator consulting services to organizations throughout the Seattle area, and founded the first anti-global poverty chapter of RESULTS in Snohomish County, Washington.
+She has been providing health educator and social justice consulting services to organizations throughout the Seattle area and nationally since 2000, and founded the first anti-global poverty chapter of RESULTS in Snohomish County, Washington.
 As a dear friend of TBPV founder Romel Lacson and his late wife Claudia Lacson, Teresa passionately began to assist TB Photovoice in their initial efforts to address the root causes of TB.
-Teresa serves as TB Photovoice Executive Director and Board Secretary.
+Teresa serves as TB Photovoice Executive Director.

 |In order to make an impact in communities, we partner with some of the finest, most compassionate nonprofit/governmental organizations, and individuals around the globe.
 Our collective aim is to end TB.
 We are extremely grateful to receive grants, program resources, expertise, ideas and inspirations from the following organizations and individuals.||Grants